mahdiyari/steemauto/README.md

 # Development
 Project is under development (re-coding)
-We will use Angular 6 in the new release, branch: `steemauto-angular`
+We will use Angular 6 in the new release, repo: `mahdiyari/steemauto-new`

 # steemauto
 steemauto.com - Curation Trail, Fanbase, Scheduled Posts, ... for Steemit.com Users.